International response to the Spanish Civil War: Irish volunteers

 Around 700 of Eoin O'Duffy's followers went to Spain to fight on Franco's side.
-O'Duffy's Irish Brigade, which legionnaires considered its primary role in Spain to be fighting against communism and defending Catholicism, quickly became disenchanted with Nationalist cause, in part by the brutality of its tactics.
+O'Duffy's Irish Brigade, whose legionnaires considered their primary role in Spain to be fighting against communism and defending Catholicism, quickly became disenchanted with the Nationalist cause, in part due to the brutality of its tactics.
 As a result, Franco never dispatched a transport ship for 600 additional volunteers whom O'Duffy had recruited.
 In February 1937, Éamon de Valera's government passed a law prohibiting volunteers from leaving for Spain to fight for either side.